The archetypes and myths of Jerusalem and the vibrant and pulsating city of Tel Aviv provide the bookends for this unique travel program.

-From Zichron, we will continue to Tel Aviv and check in at our hotel, the five-star deluxe Carlton Tel Aviv (with all our rooms enjoying sea views) in time for dinner on our own.
+From Zichron, we will continue to Tel Aviv and check in at our hotel, the 5-star deluxe Carlton Tel Aviv (with all our rooms enjoying sea views), in time for dinner on our own.

 Morning visit to the ANU Museum (formerly known as Bet Hatfutsot).
 Those who have visited the museum before (located on the campus of Tel Aviv University) will be amazed at its completely renovated and updated displays and buildings.
 At the museum, we will be greeted by one of its curators, enjoy a private tour for our group, and have a unique learning experience through interactive and fascinating exhibits that relate the stories of Jews from more than 80 countries over thousands of years.

 Lunch on our own, and afternoon free to relax, or stroll through the Levinsky market—one of the recently sprouted gems of Tel Aviv—with cafés, bakeries, and shops displaying and selling items ranging from spices, dried fruits, coffee, and tea to many household items.